 VETERANS BENEFITS HANDBOOK AVAILABLE

-A handbook “FEDERAL BENEFITS FOR VETERANS AND DEPENDENTS,” updated with the latest data, is now available online for download.
-The 76 page booklet explains disability, pension, health care, education and housing loans, and other benefit programs for veterans and their families.
+A handbook “FEDERAL BENEFITS FOR VETERANS, DEPENDENTS & SURVIVORS -2018” updated with the latest data, is now available.
+The booklet explains disability, pension, health care, education and housing loans, and other benefit programs for veterans and their families.
 Now includes information on survivors benefits.

 NEW 800 NUMBER FOR VA GRAVE INFORMATION